Eyewitness account

 US EMBASSY

-Thousands, mostly young, foreign and native were scaling its steel gate or snaking through concertina wires.
-Marine sentries (170 plus reinforcement as the day went on), in flak jackets, helmets and bayoneted M-16s cherry-picked Press credentials and foreign Passports in life-and-death urgency.
+Surrounding streets might observe curfew but not at the embassy, hub and spoke of where the action lies.
+Thousands, mostly young, foreign and native were scaling embassy steel gate or snaking through its newly re-enforced concertina wires.
+Marine sentries (170 in flak jackets, helmets and bayoneted M-16s, constantly scanned and cherry-picked Press credentials and foreign Passports, all in life-and-death urgency.)

-According to “Paper Soldiers”, out of resentment, someone aimed a Carbine at those guards.
+According to “Paper Soldiers”, out of resentment, someone in the crowd aimed a Carbine at those guards.
 Luckily, both guns and camera were confiscated.
 No one wanted further panic and bad press.
 Few who maned Press Attache Office just shrugged: case dismissed!
 Unlike across the ocean where White House was in deep discussions about sending marines to rescue marines, but the idea was shoved.

 Reality hit us like a brick.
 Cold-sweated!